-In his 11 years in Texas, Kevin has received the Lone Star Regional Emmy for best Feature Reporter eight different times.
-And in a 38-Regional Emmy career as a reporter, writer, and producer he also picked up a camera again – receiving the 2015, 2016, 2017, and 2018 Regional Emmys as the top solo Video Journalist in the state as well.
+In his 12 years in Texas, Kevin has received the Lone Star Regional Emmy for best Feature Reporter eight different times.
+And in a 40-Regional Emmy career as a reporter, writer, and producer he also picked up a camera again – receiving Regional Emmys as the top solo Video Journalist in the state every year since 2015.

 He is a 5-time recipient of the Best Reporter in Texas award from the Texas Associated Press Broadcasters, a 4-time Best Reporter recipient from the Headliners Foundation of Texas, has been honored with seven regional Edward R. Murrow Awards, and is a contributing photographer to WFAA's 2018 and 2019 wins as National Press Photographers Association Large Market Station of the Year.